kugurerdem/text-machine/README.md

-Click [here](https://kugurerdem.github.io/text-machine/) to see the program
+Click <a href="https://kugurerdem.github.io/text-machine/" target="_blank"> here </a> to see the program

 # What is this?

 This was a "fun" project I have made in 2016, the program is basically a machine that can apply several commands that are given to it.
 Typing "help" the commands that are possible are randomly shown in the right above corner.

 # List of commands